 Cross Border Lasagna

 Where did I go wrong with my attempt at cooking Italian cross border lasagna?
 Adding ricotta to lasagna is not done in northern Italy if eaten at all.
 My other indiscretion was adding a few pieces of mozzarella to the top, typically only grated Parmesan is used.
 Anyway, he thought it was pizza on first glance because of the melted cheese.
 We happened to be Skyping with his Mom about yesterday’s terrible earthquake.
 Fortunately his parents live well north of the epicenter.
 The phone call ended with my husband telling both of us that he’d cut the tray in triangular slices instead of squares.
 Hahahahahaha (insert stone-faced emoticon).
 P.S.
 My husband and his parents are the warmest people you’ll meet, it was all in jest and we had a great laugh about it.
 It still tasted good and he ate two helpings.

-Differences in Northern and Southern Cooking
+Differences in Northern and Southern Italian Cooking

 So what are some of the main differences between Northern and Southern Italian cuisine?
-First I’ll specify that Northern regions are considered Piedmont, Liguria, Lombardy, Emilia-Romagna, Veneto, Friuli-Venezia Giulia, Trentino-Alto etc. Whereas Southern Italy consists of regions including Calabria, Sicily, Sardinia, and Puglio etc. I haven’t even spoken about Central Italy.
+First I’ll specify that the Northern regions are Piedmont, Liguria, Lombardy, Emilia-Romagna, Veneto, Friuli-Venezia Giulia, Trentino-Alto etc. Whereas Southern Italy consists of regions including Calabria, Sicily, Sardinia, and Puglio etc. I haven’t even spoken about Central Italy.
 Back to some of the differences:

 - Northern cooking uses more butter as opposed to olive oil, mainly due to climate differences